ricokaloklo/hanabi/README.md

 # hanabi

-HierArchical bayesiaN Analysis on lensed GW signals with BIlby
+HierArchical bayesiaN Analysis on lensed GW signals using BIlby